-- Types 1-3: Mainly localized on the back of the fingers and hands as well as on the sides of the extremities (e.g. back of the upper arm, sides of the fingers), on the capillitium, in the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
-Bending-sided (axillary) localization is also detectable.
+Type 1-3: Mainly localized on fingers and backs of hands as well as on the extensor sides of extremities (e.g. backs of upper arms, extensor sides of fingers), on the capillitium, on the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
+Localization on the flexor (axillary) side is also detectable.

-- Type 4: Located mainly on the knees and elbows.
+Type 4: V.a. localized on knees and elbows.

-- Type 5: Located mainly on the hands and feet.
+Type 5: Localized mainly on the hands and feet.